Medicinal Plant Names Services

 A global nomenclatural indexing and reference service for medicinal plants aimed at those involved in global health, regulation and research.

 Medicinal Plant Names Services (MPNS) provides a global nomenclatural indexing and reference resource enabling health professionals and researchers to access information about plants and plant products relevant to pharmacological research, health regulation, and traditional medicine.

-Medicinal plants are used globally and are known by different names in different communities, health traditions, generations and languages.
+Medicinal plants are used globally and are known by different names across different communities, health traditions, generations and languages.
 The same name may be applied to several different species.